 We summarize the classifications and corresponding root phases of $D_{3h}$-symmetric crystalline topological phases.
-For crystalline TSC with spinless fermions, we summarize all possible block-states as: \begin{enumerate}[1.] \item 2D blocks $\sigma_1$, $\sigma_2$ and $\sigma_3$: 2D $(p+ip)$-SCs and 2D $\mathbb{Z}_2$ fSPT phases; \item 1D block $\tau_1$: Majorana chain and 1D $\mathbb{Z}_3\rtimes\mathbb{Z}_2$ fSPT phase; \item 1D blocks $\tau_2$ and $\tau_3$: Majorana chains, 1D $\mathbb{Z}_2\times\mathbb{Z}_2$ fSPT phases and Haldane chains; \item 0D block $\mu$: 0D modes characterizing eigenvalues $-1$ of two generators of the $D_{3h}$ group, with even/odd fermion parity. \end{enumerate} By explicit $K$-matrix calculations, we know that except 2D bosonic Levin-Gu state on $(\sigma_1,\sigma_2)$ and $\sigma_3$, all other 2D block-states are obstructed.
+For crystalline TSC with spinless fermions, we summarize all possible block states as: \begin{enumerate}[1.] \item 2D blocks $\sigma_1$, $\sigma_2$ and $\sigma_3$: 2D $(p+ip)$-SCs and 2D $\mathbb{Z}_2$ fSPT phases; \item 1D block $\tau_1$: Majorana chain and 1D $\mathbb{Z}_3\rtimes\mathbb{Z}_2$ fSPT phase; \item 1D blocks $\tau_2$ and $\tau_3$: Majorana chains, 1D $\mathbb{Z}_2\times\mathbb{Z}_2$ fSPT phases and Haldane chains; \item 0D block $\mu$: 0D modes characterizing eigenvalues $-1$ of two generators of the $D_{3h}$ group, with even/odd fermion parity. \end{enumerate} By explicit $K$-matrix calculations, we know that except 2D bosonic Levin-Gu state on $(\sigma_1,\sigma_2)$ and $\sigma_3$, all other 2D block states are obstructed.